e1iasm/e1iasm/README.md

 ### Hi there 👋

+## My name is Elias and I am a Frontend developer
+## I’m currently learning at AlX-Software-Engineering
 <!--
 **e1iasm/e1iasm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.